Three actions to enhance and protect your mental wellbeing during and after COVID-19

 Most people take fast, shallow breaths when they are feeling worried or anxious.
 A good way to help calm distressing emotions is to practise controlled breathing where you take slow, deep breaths.
 This can help calm your mind and body, so you feel in control and are able to think more clearly.

-Watch this 2-minute video and try the controlled breathing tool by High Res, Australian Government Department of Veterans’ Affairs (DVA): https://highres.dva.gov.au/highres/#!/tools/controlled-breathing
+Watch this 1-minute video and try the controlled breathing tool by High Res, on the Open Arms website: www.openarms.gov.au/get-support/self-help-tools/show-all-tools/physical/controlled-breathing

 Another way to help manage distressing emotions is to practise grounding or mindfulness.
 This allows you to connect to what is happening right now, and be more aware of what you can see, hear and feel.
 This can help you develop a calmer mind and build resilience to stress.

-Watch this 90-second video including a guided grounding tool by High Res, DVA: https://highres.dva.gov.au/highres/#!/tools/guided-grounding
+Watch this 2-minute video and try the guided grounding tool by High Res, on the Open Arms website: www.openarms.gov.au/get-support/self-help-tools/show-all-tools/physical/guided-grounding

 3. Replace negative thoughts